You do not have to buy anything or follow any recipe. Nature WILL make compost.

 Air.
 Compost needs air; do not enclose it in an

 airtight container.
-You can stir the compost if you want but I do not.
+You can stir the compost if you want but I rarely do.

 Water.
 Add enough water

 Grass clippings, leaves and weeds are good.
-Avoid crab grass.
+Avoid crab grass, ivy, blackberries, or other

 Soil.
 Ordinary soil